Al Mat'haf: Museum

+According to Al-Mathaf's owner, Jawdat N. Khoudary, "The idea of the museum is to show our deep roots from many cultures in Gaza. … It’s important that people realize we had a good civilization in the past.
+Israel has legitimacy from its history.
+We do, too."
+Khoudary is distantly related to the journalist Hind Khoudary.

-The museum holds a collection of 350 artifacts.
-They date as far back as the Bronze Age (3500 BCE).
+The museum claims to hold a collection of 350 artifacts, dating as far back as the Bronze Age (3500 BCE).
 Tools, columns, motifs, coins, glass and pottery from the Roman and Byzantine periods, the Islamic period, the Crusader periods, continuing through the modern era to the time of the Egyptian administration of the Gaza Strip, which ended in 1967.
 Each display features explanations of the artifacts in several languages, designed for specialists and laymen alike, although none of the artifacts featured on the museum's website is identified or dated.

-According to museum director, Jawdat N. Khoudary, "The idea is to show our deep roots from many cultures in Gaza. … It’s important that people realize we had a good civilization in the past.
-Israel has legitimacy from its history.
-We do, too."